 Presidencies of the EU

-From January to June 2014 the European Union Presidency is in the hands of the Greek Government
+From July to December 2014 the European Union Presidency is in the hands of the Italian Government

 Stichting BirdLife Europe gratefully acknowledges financial support from the European Commission.
 All content and opinions expressed on these pages are solely those of Stichting BirdLife Europe.